-One of the counter measures to mitigate DPA is to equalize power dissipation.
+One of the counter measures to mitigate DPA is to equalize power dissipation based on the effective principles.
+In [18] authors did not preform any power analysis.
+In this paper we have designed various gate libraries and during synthesis we could use this library for designing uniformly switching logic.
 When selecting gate libraries, we will require that every gate has the same number of switching outputs for every possible single-output transition.
 Therefore, when a multiple-input transition is decomposed into a shortest sequence of single-bit transitions, the overall result (in terms of power) does not depend on the specific sequence chosen.
-Formally, we define uniformly-switching gates as follows [4].